 “Ok never mind, we’re going now… goodbye..”

-We’d been preparing for Enlightener’s much hyped Halloween night for weeks.
-After the initial flurry of new students, the school’s intake had levelled out and Tracy was getting visibly nervous about the remaining holes in our teaching schedules.
-Calling an emergency meeting, she asked S, Lily, Nini and myself to put our heads together and brainstorm ideas for a kick ass Halloween event.
+We’d been preparing for the school’s much hyped Halloween night for weeks.
+After the initial flurry of new students, the school’s intake had levelled out and Trudy was getting visibly nervous about the remaining holes in our teaching schedules.
+Calling an emergency meeting, she asked S, Lily, Nini and myself to put our heads together and brainstorm ideas for a kickass Halloween event.

-With Tracy’s genius son Harley (political decision), Louis (standing closest to me at the time) and Krista (gender equality) taking the student roles, rehearsal sessions were held on Saturday afternoons while S and Lily began work on set design and a huge poster for the wall in the play area.
-Being the so-called director was tough work; from Krista’s poor sense of positioning and Louis’ dodgy pronunciation, to Harley’s short attention span and my own sense of increasing impatience.
+With Trudy’s’s genius son Happy (political decision), Louis (standing closest to me at the time) and Krista (gender equality) taking the student roles, rehearsal sessions were held on Saturday afternoons while S and Lily began work on set design and a huge poster for the wall in the play area.
+Being the so-called director was tough work, from Krista’s poor sense of positioning and Louis’ dodgy pronunciation to Happy’s short attention span and my own sense of increasing impatience.
 But nevertheless we plugged away and at the end of each painfully short sixty-minute session I was just about satisfied the production was moving forward.

 When Halloween finally rolled around the school was buzzing, with kids swarming around in all directions munching on candy.
 “Vampire!!” screamed Tom randomly, beating his fists against the wall.
-Harley meanwhile had carved himself an excellent pumpkin and Krista had reacted to my skeleton costume by renaming me Ske-Leighton, a tag that caused much hilarity throughout Enlightener.
+Happy meanwhile had carved himself an excellent pumpkin and Krista had reacted to my skeleton costume by renaming me Ske-Leighton, a tag that caused much hilarity throughout the school.

 But of course the tables were about to be turned.
 Hatching a genius plan, the children return to the house, place a banana skin on the step and knock on the door before hiding out of sight.
 And so it plays out that in the most triumphant closing scene since Rocky, I slip on the banana skin, hit the floor, fail to get back up and the kids storm the stage to reclaim the candy and dance on my carcass.
 Curtain falls.

 My silly little play won us a lot of admirers that night.
 I lost count of the number of hands I shook and the amount of kids who tried to attack me, clearly struggling to separate art from reality.
 “Aha ha ha, that banana skin!!!” hooted one goofy father, slapping me on the back.
-Tracy was positively beaming; insisting that we stay behind for drinks and pizza.
+Trudy was positively beaming, insisting that all staff stay behind for drinks and pizza.
 “I have wonderful news!” she told us, “we already have a new demo class next week for three girls.
 Their mothers loved the play!”

 The mood was positively buoyant, with everyone dancing, joking and laughing late into the night.
 Whenever I look back on the photos of that evening I marvel at how young we all were, our spirits yet to be damaged by life’s harsh, inescapable realities.
 If only it had been possible to bottle some of that atmosphere for the tough times ahead.
 Winter was coming… storm clouds were gathering… and we had no idea.